sonatype-nexus-community/contribute.sonatype.com/content/en/docs/new-project/_index.md

 - Create a new GitHub Repository in the [Sonatype Community GitHub Organization](https://github.com/organizations/sonatype-nexus-community/repositories/new) using the [Community Project Template](https://github.com/sonatype-nexus-community/community-project-template) as the template repository

+    This will cause a number of default files to be placed into your new repository.
+    It will also automatically inherit a number of Organization defined files that you do not need to redefine in your project.

 ### GitHub Repository Configuration

 See our [GitHub Repository Configuration Standards]({{< ref "/docs/standards/github-repository" >}}).